atick-faisal/label-studio/docs/source/guide/storage.md

 ```

-### Set up connection in the Label Studio UI
+### Set up connection in the Annotation Hub UI
-In the Label Studio UI, do the following to set up the connection:
+In the Annotation Hub UI, do the following to set up the connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Redis Database** as the storage type.